dataluscorp/browser/docs/code-quality/static-analysis/writing-new/compiler-explorer.rst

 Quick-Start
 -----------------------

-Let's first ensure this matches our default toolchain for Firefox:
+Let's first ensure this matches our default toolchain for Datalus:

 #.
 Ensure the compiler chosen says 'clang XX (mozilla-central)'
 #.
 Find the tool button below and enable clang-query.